openkfw/TruBudget/doc/tutorials/contribute/Contributor-Guide.md

 ```

 _On Windows_:
 Unfortunately hot reloading using nodemon is currently not working properly on Windows.
 It's therefore recommended to open two open 2 separate terminal windows.
 Navigate to the api folder and set the environment variables as described above.
+Make sure that the above environment variables are set in both terminal windows.
 In the first terminal window run

 ```bash